-Base cabinets always sit on the floor and, as the name says, act as a base for other things, such as countertops, cooktops, microwaves, and ovens.
+Base cabinets always sit on the floor and, as the name implies, act as a base for other things, such as countertops, cooktops, microwaves, and ovens.
 Since base cabinets occupy floor space, they effectively define the footprint of your kitchen.

 Most kitchens make heavy use of cabinets in one of two widths: 30- or 36-inches wide.
 These are considered the core of any cabinet system, as both can accommodate sinks (although IKEA's 24-inch-wide cabinet can also hold a small sink).